Missed the second part of this mini-blog series? Read it here.

 You can find the model you have just created by clicking on “browse” and selecting “files”.
 This opens a repository of all objects that have been created in SAC.

-Now that we have created our model, the next step is to create a story to analyze and visualize the data provided by the model.
+Now that we have created our model, the next step is to create a story to analyse and visualize the data provided by the model.

 As you can see, there are many options here for customizing your story.
 Select “Access & Explore Data” to create a standard dashboard.